thefinnomenon/graphql-algolia-transformer/README.md

 - You cannot specify include and exclude in the same fields parameter.
 - The Algolia ObjectID is a concatenation of the DynamoDB keys for the object; PrimaryKey(:SortKey).
+- Automatically creates an index with the model name (e.g. Blog).

 ## Configure API Keys
 */amplify/backend/api/<API_NAME>/parameters.json*